1dotd4/staringat.patterns.moe/index.md

 % <a href="/">Staring at patterns</a>

+Did you know that staring enough on an image you will find patters?
+This apply to problems too (if correctly rappresented) and it's very useful in cryptography too.

+This is an experiment, ask d4 somewhere.

 - Simple substitutions ciphers (Caesar, Vigenere, ..., Sarah2, ..., Enigma, ...)
 - Basic Algebra (groups, rings, fields)
 - Primality and factorizaiton